scholarshipcoin/scholarshipcoin/CONTRIBUTING.md

     git checkout your_branch_name
     git rebase -i HEAD~n
-    # n is normally the number of commits in the pull request.
+    # n is normally the number of commits in the pull
-    # Set commits (except the one in the first line) from 'pick' to 'squash', save and quit.
+    # set commits from 'pick' to 'squash', save and quit
-    # On the next screen, edit/refine commit messages.
+    # on the next screen, edit/refine commit messages
-    # Save and quit.
+    # save and quit
     git push -f # (force push to GitHub)

-Please update the resulting commit message if needed, it should read as a coherent message.
-In most cases this means that you should not just list the interim commits.

 If you have problems with squashing (or other workflows with `git`), you can alternatively enable "Allow edits from maintainers" in the right GitHub